<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 A negative review can certainly feel damaging in the moment, but if you follow these tips and tricks you can move on from the temporary setback of a one-star review to the action steps to address it and get more positive feedback in the future!

-When you partner with SchoolMint Engage, we’ll gather qualitative reviews from your families, showcase the best of those reviews on a tailor-made enrollment microsite, and work to increase your school’s website in search results.
+When you partner with SchoolMint Engage, we’ll gather qualitative reviews from families, highlight the best of those reviews on a tailor-made enrollment-focused school website, and work to make your school appear higher in Google search results — ultimately driving higher enrollment.

 Attract-Enroll-Retain-GoogleAds300x600-1